 Inhaled therapies to ease lung symptoms are available, such as bronchodilators (which widen the air passages in the lungs), mucolytics — which help break up mucus — and anti-inflammatory corticosteroids.

 CFTR modulators are a recently developed class of medicines that work by correcting the defect of the CFTR protein caused by particular mutations.

 Some non-pharmaceutical therapies may also be used to ease symptoms and improve life quality for people with CF. For instance, oxygen therapy can help ensure patients get enough oxygen, especially while they sleep.
 Physiotherapy, high-frequency chest wall oscillation, and positive expiratory pressure all can help patients clear mucus from the lungs.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.